hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/bluetooth/querying-for-bluetooth-interfaces.md

 ...

-// Define a custom pool tag to identify your profile driver&#39;s dynamic memory allocations.
-You should change this tag to easily identify your driver&#39;s allocations from other drivers.
+// Define a custom pool tag to identify your profile driver's dynamic memory allocations.
+You should change this tag to easily identify your driver's allocations from other drivers.
-#define PROFILE_DRIVER_POOL_TAG &#39;_htB&#39;
+#define PROFILE_DRIVER_POOL_TAG '_htB'

 PIRP Irp;
 Irp = IoAllocateIrp( DeviceExtension->ParentDeviceObject->StackSize, FALSE );